alex-cgs/DoodleRec/README.md

 # IMPENDING FIRST VERSION OF TECHNICAL DELIVERY BSP1 - DoodleRec-Deep-Learning-Image-Recognition
 DoodleRec - A Deep Learning algorithm trained on 10 objects from Google Quick Draw's data set, is my first Bachelor Semester Project at the University of Luxembourg.

 Current step: program the training algorithm and train it.
+Main GUI and UX done!
+You can use the web app to input doodles!
 #
 ## Disclaimer:
 This BSP has been produced by Tinouert Alexandre Adrian, under the supervision of PAT PhD Student DeJesus Tiago as well as Pr.
 Dr. Guelfi Nicolas at the University of Luxembourg.